IgniteUI/app-builder-docfx/en/using-data-in-your-app/grid-remote-paging.md

 Remote paging divides the data into "pages" that are requested individually from a remote server.
 This ensures that only the necessary slice of data is loaded at a time.
 It can be configured for both **Grid** and **Tree Grid** components using built-in properties in the tool.

 Users use a Configurator to set up everything required for remote paging to work.
 What is needed?
-- `pageIndex` - The page index of records to fetch.
-If this parameter is not provided, fetching starts from the beginning (page 0).
+- `pageIndex` - The index of the page, which data will be fetched.
+If this parameter is not provided, page index defaults to 0, which fetches the first page of data.
 - `pageSize` - The maximum number of records to fetch per page.
 If this parameter is not provided, all records are fetched.
 - `totalRecords` - Returns the total number of records that the Paginator uses to make proper calculations and pass the data records to the Grid.